Geometry and topology of the quasi-plane Szekeres model: Plane symmetric 3-spaces interpreted as tori

 However, the same picture would be obtained for an $(R, q)$ surface in (\ref{5.2}), given by $p =$ const.
 We would find that in that surface, $q$ is the angular coordinate of the polar coordinates $(R, q)$, and points of coordinates $(t, z, p, q + 2\pi m)$ can be identified with the point of coordinates $(t, z, p, q)$.
 We are thus led to conclude that $(p, q)$ are both angular coordinates with the period $2 \pi$, and that the points of coordinates $(p, q)$ have to be identified with the points of coordinates $(p + 2n \pi, q + 2 m \pi)$, where $n$ and $m$ are arbitrary integers.
 The tentative conclusion is that the $(p, q)$-surface is a flat torus.

 The conclusion is tentative in the sense that, while we identify the set $p = p_0$ with the set $p = p_0 + 2\pi$, we are still free to carry out the symmetry transformations within the set $p = p_0$.
-Thus, the identification can possibly be done with a twist, that will turn a square into a M\"{o}bius strip, or with a two-way twist, that will turn it into a projective plane.
-We will see later that the latter case is in fact forced upon us in the full nonsymmetric case.
+Thus, the identification can possibly be done with a twist, that will turn a square into a M\"{o}bius strip, or with a two-way twist, that will turn it into a projective plane \cite{Bors1964}.
 We will use the term ``toroidal topology'' that will be meant to include an ordinary torus, and also the identifications with twists.

 The conclusions drawn from an embedding can be misleading.
-As an example, consider the hyperbolically symmetric counterpart of (\ref{3.2}), which can be written in the form:
+As an example, consider the hyperbolically symmetric counterpart of (\ref{3.2}):

 The surface of constant $t$ and constant $\varphi$ has the metric ${\rm d} {s_2}^2 = {R,_z}^2 {\rm d} z^2 /(2E (z) - 1) - {R}^2 {\rm d} \vartheta^2$, and embedding it in a Euclidean space we would conclude that $\vartheta$ is the polar coordinate with the period $2\pi$.
-However, in this case $\vartheta \to \vartheta +$ constant are not symmetry transformations of the spacetime (or of a space of constant $t$), and so identifications of points with different values of $\vartheta$ are not permitted.
+However, in this case $\vartheta \to (\vartheta +$ constant) are not symmetry transformations of the spacetime (or of a space of constant $t$), and so identifications of points with different values of $\vartheta$ are not permitted.
 Thus, the embedding in this case is not a one-to-one mapping.
 Consequently, the toroidal interpretation of the plane symmetric case must be treated as one possibility, and not as a definitive conclusion.

 Note from (\ref{5.2}) that the length of any segment of a curve given by $p =$ const and $q =$ const that goes into the point $R = 0$ is infinite.
 The length of such a ``radial'' line between the values $R_1$ and $R_2$ is